 “How’d you end up in community management?”

-After blindly applying for a community manager position back in 2009, when community management was relatively obscure, I was lucky enough to successfully make it through the hiring process and learn by doing in the role.
-Almost a decade later, I now hire and manage a team of community managers — not only has community management as a career become a real thing, but the process for landing your dream community manager gig has changed as well.
+After blindly applying for a community manager job back in 2009, when community management was relatively obscure, I was lucky enough to successfully make it through the hiring process and learn by doing in the role.
+Almost a decade later, I now hire and manage a team of community managers.
+Not only has community management as a career become a real thing, but the process for landing your dream community manager job has changed as well.

-Just because you see the title “Community Manager” doesn’t mean it’s the right fit for you.
+Just because you see the title “Community Manager” doesn’t mean it’s the right job for you.
 Read the description carefully a few times and ask yourself, realistically:

 - Does this sound interesting?

 - Do you possess 75% or or more of the skill set listed?

 - Is this a lateral move or a challenging new role for your level of experience?